smallk/smallk.github.io/pages_documentation_tools.md

 <h2 id="sample_run_hier"> Sample Runs </h2>

-The smallk distribution contains a ‘data’ directory with a matrix file ‘reuters.mtx’ and an associated dictionary file ‘reuters_dictionary.txt’.
+The smallk distribution has available a ‘smallk_data’ repository on github with a matrix file ‘reuters.mtx’ and an associated dictionary file ‘reuters_dictionary.txt’.
 These files are derived from the popular Reuters data set used in machine learning experiments.

+As above, it is assumed that the [smallk_data](https://github.com/smallk/smallk_data) repository was cloned into ‘data’ and that the commands can be run as below or from /usr/local/bin.

 Suppose we want to perform hierarchical clustering on this data set and generate 10 leaf nodes.
 We would do that as follows, assuming that we are in the top-level smallk folder after building the code: